Select Page

 • Sent to the governor May 22: SB 2139 (Parker/Longoria) establishes the Opportunity High School Diploma Program to provide an alternative means by which adult students enrolled in a workforce education program at a public junior college could earn a high school diploma.

-• Sent to the governor May 25: SB 2304 (Lamantia/Hernandez) equires districts and charter schools to provide information regarding the Texas Driving with Disability Program to certain public school students and parents and in the curriculum of driver education courses and driving safety courses.
+• Sent to the governor May 25: SB 2304 (Lamantia/Hernandez) requires districts and charter schools to provide information regarding the Texas Driving with Disability Program to certain public school students and parents and in the curriculum of driver education courses and driving safety courses.